TomJulian/Ret-AAE/README.md

 # Install requirements
 Install the required packages with this code:

-python3 -m venve retaae
+\python3 -m venve retaae

 source retaae/bin/activate

-pip3 install -r ./requirements.txt
+pip3 install -r ./requirements.txt\

 # Run model
-For OCTs (slice 64 only, Topcon e.g. the UK Biobank data: python3 OCT_AAE.py
+For OCTs (slice 64 only, Topcon e.g. the UK Biobank data:
+\python3 OCT_AAE.py\

 For CFPs:
-python3 CFP_AAE.py
+\python3 CFP_AAE.py\

 # The outputs
-The 256 vector embedding files
+The 256 vector embedding files will be stored in your output directory.
+Each row will contain (1) the image name (i.e. the original name of each image file), and (2) 256 columns containing each indvidual vector embedding